creditkarma/thrift-server/packages/thrift-client/README.md

 })
 ```

-#### Adding Middleware to HttpConnection Object
+#### Adding Filters to HttpConnection Object

-When you're not using `createHttpClient` you can add middleware directly to the connection instance.
+When you're not using `createHttpClient` you can add filters directly to the connection instance.

 ```typescript
 // Create thrift client